cyberjohncj/cyberjohncj/README.md

 - 👋 Hi, I’m @cyberjohncj
-- 💻 I’m interested in cyber security and programming!
+- 💻 I’m interested in technology and programming!
 - 🌱 I’m currently working toward a networking certification from packet tracer and Python programming.
 - 💞️ I’m looking to collaborate on any type of project!
 - 📫 How to reach me: Gmail: johncj63113@gmail.com Discord: jcybers